CICIFLY/Data-Analytics-Projects/Phase 2-Clinic-Trial-Dataset/README.md

 * The patients in this dataset were created using this fake name generator and do not include real names, addresses, phone numbers, emails, etc.

-# library need to be installed :
+# Library need to be installed :
 * pandas